 Experimental setup for the determination of charge to mass ratio of the electron

 - Particles with a greater magnitude of the charge experienced greater interaction with the electric or magnetic field.
 Thus, they exhibited greater deflection.

-- Lighter particle experienced greater deflection.
+- Lighter particles experienced greater deflection.
 Thus, deflection is inversely proportional to the mass of the particle.

 - Deflection of particle from their path is directly proportional to the strength of the electrical and the magnetic field present.